ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

   session and may be running in a constrained security context, for instance, a JavaScript application running inside a browser.

+Endpoint:

+: An endpoint refers to either a Server or a Client.

 User agent:

 : A WebTransport user agent is a software system that has an unrestricted